Little known fact: I have a law degree. Yes it’s Bish Training LLB (Hons). And for the first time in my working life it is relevant.

 Rules about consent apply in marriage or any long term relationship.
 If someone (man or woman) does not want sex then you can not force them.

-If you are the victim of a sex crime or sexual abuse then you can report it to the Police, or a sexual assault referral centre.
+Those affected and want to report it or get support can report it to the Police, or a sexual assault referral centre.
 For more visit www.rapecrisis.org.uk

-There are a number of other offences to protect children and young people from abuse:
+There are a number of other offences to protect children and young people from abuse.
+(Again it’s unlikely that people of the same or similar age who clearly agreed and were not being abused would be prosecuted.)

-Causing or inciting an under 16 to engage in sexual activity.
-This can include sending sexy text messages to someone, or asking someone for oral sex (for example), or to ask someone to do a strip tease or convincing someone to have sex with someone else (eg prostitution or group sex).
+Causing or inciting an under 16 to engage in sexual activity, either with them or someone else.
+(So this could include convincing someone to have sex with someone else (eg prostitution or group sex)).

 It’s illegal for anyone in a position of trust (eg teacher, youth worker) to have sex with someone they work with or look after who is under 18.
 There are also laws to prevent any sexual acts with someone under 18 who is a family member.